Return to Contents

 Do the charges balance ?
 Yes, in each case +ve and -ve combine to give a neutral molecule.

-In the 2nd and 3rd cases, because a bond already existed, we increased the bond order and created multiple bonds.
+In these cases, because a bond already existed, we increased the bond order and created multiple bonds.